 “The significance of our lives and our fragile planet is then determined only by our own wisdom and courage.
 We are the custodians of life’s meaning.
 We long for a Parent to care for us, to forgive us our errors, to save us from our childish mistakes.
 But knowledge is preferable to ignorance.
 Better by far to embrace the hard truth than a reassuring fable.
 If we crave some cosmic purpose, then let us find ourselves a worthy goal.” – Carl Sagan

 A religious note: As a child, I would spend hours studying a single chapter of the Bible.
 Every verse had many layers of meaning that was to be extracted by prayer, meditation and careful examination.
-The goal was to know God, to connect with my Creator through truths powerful enough to change the world.
-And like religion, my message is one of purpose and hope.
+The goal was to know God, to discover my calling through a personal relationship with my Creator.
+And like religion, my message now is one of purpose and hope.
 Like faith, my philosophy is about finding God—but not through a book or a prayer.
 Rather, I discovered the nature of my Creator through the nature of his creation.
 In searching the mind of man, I found the mind of God.
-If we crave eternal relevance, if we want a cosmic purpose, then this we must assume: we are God becoming self-aware.
+If we want eternal relevance, if we crave a higher calling, then this we must assume: we are God becoming self-aware.